Wakhi people: Name

 The Wakhi people refer to themselves as Khik and to their language as Khik zik.
-The exonym Wakhī, which is given to them by their neighbors, is based on Wux̌, the local name of the region of Wakhan, deriving from *Waxšu, the old name of the Oxus River (Amu Darya), which is a major river formed by the junction of the Vakhsh and Panj rivers on the border between Tajikistan and Afghanistan.
+The exonym Wakhī, which is given to them by their neighbours, is based on Wux̌, the local name of the region of Wakhan, deriving from *Waxšu, the old name of the Oxus River (Amu Darya), which is a major river formed by the junction of the Vakhsh and Panj rivers on the border between Tajikistan and Afghanistan.

 Demographics

 Ethnic Wakhi-speakers have a total population of about 50,000–58,000.
 The population is divided between four countries: Afghanistan, Tajikistan, Pakistan and China's Xinjiang.
 The Wakhi people have been settlers of their lands for hundreds if not thousands of years.
 The machinations of The Great Game during the eighteenth and nineteenth century created boundaries which separated the large body of the Wakhis into living in four countries.

 In Tajikistan, Wakhi are inhabitants of Roshtqal'a District and Ishkoshim District of Gorno-Badakhshan Autonomous Region.

-In Afghanistan, Wakhi primarily live in the Wakhan region of Badakhshan Province.
+In Afghanistan, Wakhi primarily live in the Wakhan District of Badakhshan Province.

 In Gilgit-Baltistan in the north of Pakistan, Wakhi predominantly live in the upper region of Hunza popularly known as Gojal.
 Wakhi speakers also live in Ishkoman Valley of District Ghizer, and some villages of Yasin Valley.

 In Pakistan, Wakhi also live in Broghal in Chitral district of Khyber Pakhtunkhwa province.

 In China, Wakhi are inhabitants of Taxkorgan Tajik Autonomous County an administrative area within Kashgar Prefecture of Xinjiang, mainly in the township of Dafdar.

 In China, the Wakhi people, together with the Sarikoli people, are officially recognized as "Tajiks", with ethnic-minority autonomous status.
 In Afghanistan, they are officially called "Pamiri".
 In Tajikistan, they are recognized by the state as "Tajiks", but self-identify as "Pamiri".
 In Pakistan, they refer to themselves as "Wakhi" or "Pamiri" or "Gujali".

 The Wakhi predominantly adhere to Nizari Ismaili Shia Islam, which is regarded as their ethnic religion and are followers of the Aga Khan.